What is DBT and How Can It Help with Trauma?

 DBT and Trauma

 Trauma can throw our lives into chaos, affecting our awareness and acceptance.
-This often leads to a mindless state characterised by reactivity and dissociation, which were initially adaptive responses to danger but became problematic once the trauma has passed.
+This often leads to a mindless state characterized by reactivity and dissociation, which were initially adaptive responses to danger but became problematic once the trauma has passed.
 DBT aims to find a balance between extremes, like overreacting and underreacting, or overthinking and underthinking.
 In essence, DBT helps restore equilibrium to areas of life that trauma has disrupted.
 It does this by teaching skills that foster self-awareness, stress management, emotional regulation, and improved relationships.

 Adaptation: Why Choose DBT for Trauma?